purpasmart96/pmd_test/readme.md

 * GLEW
 * GLFW
 * SDL2
+* libVorbis
+* libOGG

 Then, to compile it, you may follow the standard CMake build procedure: make a `build` directory, run `cmake ..` and then `make` on it.
 If no errors, the executable should be in that folder.

 You can assist yourself with an IDE with CMake support such as VSCodium (with the proper extensions), QT Creator or Microsoft Visual Studio to assist and debug the program.

+This project also includes a modified version of `lodepng` so it's included on the CMake build chain and able to be linked from C without problems.

+## What does this program do at the moment? ##
+It shows an image and generates an ASCII dungeon on console.

 ## Changes in comparison to the original Purpasmart repository ##
 * Removed the Visual Studio project files and used CMake instead.